 Simplify and streamline your debt recovery

 As a collections agency, assessing your possibility for debt recovery should be an important part of what you do every time you get a new group of overdue payment records.
 When you assess these new records, you can assign different collections agents to them, make sure you’ve removed any problems, and streamline your collections process.
 A great way to do that is with public records.
-Here are a few of the ways public records can help your collection agency.
+Here are a few of the ways a public records search engine can help your collection agency.

 Background information on someone can actually be an important part of understanding their ability to pay and potential for trying to avoid your collections agency.
 For example, someone with many liens and judgments on their assets may have more of a reason to avoid collections agencies, which means you may have a more difficult time collecting from them.
-Gathering this background information is easier when you have information from a public records search engine.
+Gathering this background information is easier when you can perform a background investigation with a public records search engine.